JoshuaSMoore/fs-journal/src/reflections/wk2/plan-ahead.md

+# Take your time, dont jump in blind

 ## What are the benefits of making a plan before starting to just write the code?
 It is very hard to jump into a blank code and just send it and hope that ideas come to you.
 By planning ahead and getting a layout before you jump into the coding process you are able to basically outline your project and fill in the gaps.
 I think you can get stuck going down a rabbit hole if you just start coding and see what comes out.